Chart Color Schemes

 Mascot's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mascot demonstrates excellent health outcomes with a low prevalence of common health conditions across all age groups.
+Mascot exhibits exceptional health outcomes, with a very low prevalence of common health conditions across all age groups.
 The rate of private health cover in Mascot is approximately 52%, which is higher than the average SA2 area but lower than Greater Sydney's 57.5%.

-Asthma and mental health issues are the most prevalent medical conditions, affecting 4.7% and 4.3% of residents respectively.
-A total of 84.4% of Mascot residents report having no medical ailments, compared to 78.7% in Greater Sydney.
-There are 1,867 people aged 65 and over in Mascot, comprising 8.1% of the population, which is lower than Greater Sydney's 12.6%.
-Despite this, health outcomes among seniors in Mascot align closely with those of the general population.
+The most prevalent medical conditions are asthma and mental health issues, affecting 4.7% and 4.3% of residents respectively.
+A total of 84.4% of Mascot residents report being completely free from medical ailments, compared to 78.7% in Greater Sydney.
+Mascot has a lower proportion of seniors aged 65 and over (8.1%, or 1,867 people) than Greater Sydney (12.6%).
+Despite this, health outcomes among seniors in Mascot are strong and align with the overall population's health profile.

 Frequently Asked Questions - Health